ers-transit/hackathon-2021-day0/README.md

 We will walk step-by-step through a Guided Tutorial on the process of setting up a convenient coding environment to work with JWST data.
 It is not a complete introduction to the Python language, but it shares some tips to help get started.

 **Before you attend:** Please be aware there are a few things you'll need to download.
 Some of them include large files, so it's probably a good idea to start downloading them *before* the start of the tutorial session.
 Those downloads are:
-1. **This tutorial repository.** If you're new to GitHub, click the green *Code* button in the upper right corner of this window and select *Download ZIP*.
-(Check out Christina Hedges' Day 1 GitHub tutorial tomorrow for more advanced GitHub concepts!)
+1. **This tutorial repository.** You can download everything you need by clicking the green *Code* button in the upper right corner of this window and select *Download ZIP*.
+(If you're new to GitHub, consider Christina Hedges' Day 1 GitHub tutorial tomorrow for a great introduction!)
 2. **Anaconda Python Distribution.** If do not yet have `conda` installed on your computer yet, download an installer for [Anaconda Individual Edition](https://www.anaconda.com/products/individual) for your computer.
 Try running that installer; it should be pretty straightforward.

 ## If you do not plan to attend Day 0 on zoom: